Last updated on March 7, 2023

 Outside of growing diamonds, the HPHT process is used to enhance the colour of natural stones.
 This treatment is effective for enhancing the colour of some rough or polished diamonds, turning them into colourless, yellow, orange-yellow, yellowish-green, green, pink and blue.

 What Are Chemical Vapour Deposition (CVD) Diamonds?

-Created in the 1980s, Chemical Vapour Deposition (CVD) is a more recent diamond growing technique during which a gemstone is grown from a hydrocarbon gas mixture, imitating how diamonds form in interstellar gas clouds.
+Created in the 1980s, Chemical Vapour Deposition (CVD) is a more recent diamond-growing technique during which a gemstone is grown from a hydrocarbon gas mixture, imitating how diamonds form in interstellar gas clouds.

-During the CVD process, a thin wafer of a diamond crystal is placed in a vacuum chamber and heated to 800 °C. Then the chamber is filled with a carbon-rich gas, such as methane, and get ionized into plasma using lasers, microwaves or others.
+During the CVD process, a thin wafer of a diamond crystal is placed in a vacuum chamber and heated to 800 °C. Then the chamber is filled with a carbon-rich gas, such as methane, and gets ionized into plasma using lasers, microwaves or others.
 The ionization breaks the molecular bonds in the gas, and pure carbon gets deposited on the wafer of a diamond crystal (usually HPHT synthetic), growing a gemstone atom by atom, layer by layer.

 The CVD diamond growing process has a couple of advantages over the HPHT process.
-High pressure is not needed, and temperature, while high, do not need to be above 1400 °C, meaning this process is much less costly.
+High pressure is not needed, and temperature, while high, does not need to be above 1400 °C, meaning this process is much less costly.